Last Updated on June 23, 2021 by YourBestCoffeeMachine

 If you have the Manual version, you push a lever to either the Hot or Cold side, and the amount of beverage that will come out is dependent on how long you push the lever, so you have full control of the coffee making process and its taste.
 But if you’re not a coffee maniac and just want something to wake you up, the automatic version will work best for you.

 You know those coffee machines which take up all the space on your coffee counter?
 And need constant cleaning every few weeks?
 And the ones which make a mess every single time you make coffee?
 Well, this machine isn’t one of them.
 The coffee grains stay in the pod, so they don’t make a mess.
 But what could be both a good and bad thing, is that you need to manually pull out the tray and take out the pod each time you want to replace it, unlike other machines which will deposit the pod into itself.
-But on the bright side, it keeps the machine cleaner, and taking out the pod isn’t exactly, what’s the word, Rocket Science!
+But on the bright side, it keeps the machine cleaner.
+And taking out the pod isn’t exactly rocket science!

-But the real disadvantage is that the capsules retain a certain amount of water/ milk/ chocolate/ coffee/ tea, or whatever you were making, so they make a mess when you take them out.
+But the real disadvantage is that the capsules retain a certain amount of liquid, so they make a mess when you take them out.
 You need to drain them in a sink before throwing them out.
 You could also take out the water tank and run the machine and the lowest setting, thus taking out all the excess water, but obviously that takes too much time.
 So generally, on grounds of practicality, ease of use, this is miles ahead of every other coffee machine and every other method of making coffee, except for those Instant Coffee Sachets, but let’s face it; they don’t taste half as good.
 As for the price, it’s a very affordable coffee machine compared to others in its class, while the capsules are a little bit expensive, but totally worth it.